Module 07: UX/UI Fundamentals

 A user journey maps the steps someone takes to accomplish a goal using your software.
 It's not about features — it's about outcomes.

-Let's map the customer journey for our lemonade stand:
+Let's map the user journey for our chat application:

 Each step has: